nis65/multiroom/README.md

 * Install Raspbian (based on Debian buster).
 Be sure to set the keyboard mapping correct, as the default password contains a **y**!
 * Disable the internal soundcard and enable the correct soundcard in `/boot/config.txt`
-* Connect the raspi to the network: Static IP, create a DNS entry in your local DNS server.
-LAN or WLAN
+* Connect the raspi to the network (LAN or WLAN): Static IP, create a DNS entry in your local DNS server.
 * Connect the audio inputs/outputs and/or the loudspeakers.
 * Configure the default audio format for the ALSA `dmix` and `dsnoop` devices in `/etc/asound.conf`.
 You can decide to use other sampling rates / sample sizes.
 I have ripped my 1000+ CDs to FLAC, so most of my audio material is 44100/16/2 anyway.
-Your mileage may vary. arecord -D dsnoop:CARD=sndrpihifiberry,DEV=0 -vv -V stereo /dev/null | aplay -D dmix:CARD=sndrpihifiberry,DEV=0
+Your mileage may vary.

         defaults.pcm.dmix.rate 44100
         defaults.pcm.dmix.format S16_LE